omeldar/rust_physics_engine/README.md

 ## Current Progress

 - [x] Define physics equations for gravitational force
-- [x] Define the objects to be simulated and their properties
+- [x] (current) Define the objects to be simulated and their properties
 - [ ] Create some basic simulation steps and define step length
 - [ ] In each time step calculate forces acting on each object
 - [ ] In each step update the positions and velocities